MihailaDumitru/Hierarchical_Clustering/README.md

-One thing that stands out here is the word **‘closest cluster‘** ( you can use Euclidian etc. ) but here we are actually talking about proximity of clusters not point.
+One thing that stands out here, the word **‘closest cluster‘** ( you can use Euclidian, Manhattan, Chessboard distance etc. ) but here we are actually talking about proximity of clusters not point.
 How you measure distance between clusters?!
 Euclidian distance (just to get this out of the way) in 2-dimensional space (X and Y axes) is calculated like that.
 ![euclidiandistance](https://user-images.githubusercontent.com/25092397/34784104-024462f0-f636-11e7-9e14-d6d440595d74.png)

-There are other types of distances that you could be invoking in algorithm and it really depends on the scenario.
 Distance between two clusters:
 ***Option 1 : closest points
 Option 2 : furthest points